Lawndale, NC

 David Hall, a boys dormitory, is built.

 Total enrollment is 309.
-These students come from four states other than North Carolina and from fourteen counties in North Carolina other than Cleveland County.
+These students came from four states other than North Carolina and from fourteen counties in North Carolina other than Cleveland County.

 A fire starts in the girls dormitory, then spreads to the main building.
 Here the recitation rooms, dining hall, auditorium, and a dormitory for boys is destroyed .
 Only two dormitories for boys and the society hall remain.
 No students are injured.